-- 1. Definitions. - a.
+1. Definitions.

+a.
 General: As used in this BAA, the terms "Protected Health Information," "Health Care Operations," and other capitalized terms have the same meaning given to those terms by HIPAA, the HITECH Act and the Privacy and Security Rule.
-In the event of any conflict between the mandatory provisions of HIPAA, the HITECH Act or the Privacy and Security Rule, and the provisions of this BAA, HIPAA, the HITECH Act or the Privacy and Security Rule, and the provisions of this BAA, HIPAA, the HITECH Act or the Privacy and Security Rule but are nonetheless permitted by HIPAA, the HITECH Act or the Privacy and Security Rule but are nonetheless permitted by HIPAA, the HITECH Act or the Privacy and Security Rule, the provisions of the BAA shall control. - b.
-Specific: - 1) Business Associate: "Business Associate" or "BA" shall generally have the same meaning as the term "business associate" at 45 C.F.R.
-160.103.
+In the event of any conflict between the mandatory provisions of HIPAA, the HITECH Act or the Privacy and Security Rule, and the provisions of this BAA, HIPAA, the HITECH Act or the Privacy and Security Rule shall control.
+Where the provisions of this BAA differ from those mandated by HIPAA, the HITECH Act or the Privacy and Security Rule, the provisions of the BAA shall control.

+b.
+Specific:

-- 2) Covered Entity: "Covered Entity" or "CE" shall have the same meaning as the term "covered entity" at 45 C.F.R.
+- 1) Business Associate: "Business Associate" or "BA" shall generally have the same meaning as the term "business associate" at 45 C.F.R.
+160.103. - 2) Covered Entity: "Covered Entity" or "CE" shall have the same meaning as the term "covered entity" at 45 C.F.R.
 160.103. - 3) Privacy and Security Rule: "Privacy and Security Rule" shall mean the Privacy, Security, Breach Notification, and Enforcement Rules at 45 C.F.R.
-Part 160 and Part 164. - 2.
-Permitted Uses and Disclosures by Business Associate. - a.
-BA may only use or disclose PHI for the following purposes: - b.
+Part 160 and Part 164.

+2. Permitted Uses and Disclosures by Business Associate.

+a.
+BA may only use or disclose PHI for the following purposes:

+- b.
 BA may use or disclose PHI as required by law. - c.
 BA agrees to make uses and disclosures and requests for PHI consistent with CE's minimum necessary policies and procedures. - d.
 BA may not use or disclose PHI in a manner that would violate Subpart E of 45 C.F.R.
 Part 164 if done by CE, except for the specific uses and disclosures set out below. - e.
 BA may disclose PHI for the proper management and administration of BA or to carry out the legal responsibilities of BA, provided the disclosures are required by law, or BA obtains reasonable assurances from the person to whom the information is disclosed that the information will remain confidential and used or further disclosed only as required by law or for the purposes for which it was disclosed to the person, and the person notified BA of any instances of which it is aware in which the confidentiality of the information has been breached. - f.
-BA may provide data aggregation services related to the health care operations of CE. - 3.
-Obligations of Business Associate. - Permitted uses and disclosures: BA may only use and disclose PHI owned by the CE that it creates, receives, maintains, or transmits if the use or disclosure is in compliance with each applicable requirement of 45 C.F.R.
+BA may provide data aggregation services related to the health care operations of CE.

+3. Obligations of Business Associate.

+a.
+Permitted uses and disclosures: BA may only use and disclose PHI owned by the CE that it creates, receives, maintains, or transmits if the use or disclosure is in compliance with each applicable requirement of 45 C.F.R.
 164.504(e) of the Privacy Rule or this BAA.
 The additional requirements of Subtitle D of the HITECH Act contained in Public Law 111-5 that relate to privacy and that are made applicable with respect to Covered Entities shall also be applicable to BA and are incorporated into this BAA.